Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Al Horford included, will be in action at 7:00 PM on Tuesday versus the Atlanta Hawks in the 2023 NBA Playoffs.
+Al Horford and his Boston Celtics teammates take on the Atlanta Hawks in the 2023 NBA Playoffs, at 7:00 PM ET on Friday.

-Let's look at Horford's prop bets, and some stats and trends to help you select good wagers.
+We're going to examine Horford's prop bets, using stats and trends to help you make good predictions.

 Al Horford Prop Bets vs. the Hawks